mscgenjs/mscgenjs-core/render/graphics/README.md

       line widths etc.
     - a list of `marker`s - one for each of the arrow heads possible in sequence charts.
-    - a `g`roup containing all elements to be rendered: entities, arcs, inline expressions
 - The body `g`roup.
 This consists of 5 groups, each of which represents a layer.
-The layers themselves contain nothing else than a reference (`use` s) to the groups defined in `defs/g`, unless noted differently.
+The layers themselves contain slices of the sequence chart.
 The body also contains the translation of the `hscale` and `width` options by way of a `transform` attribute.
 The layers from bottom to top:
     - background (a white rectangle the size of the diagram.
 Put in